General Information – Policies and Procedures

 Youth Members, ages 15-17 years may utilize the Wellness Center and Free-Weight Room within the Y guidelines and recommendations for exercise without a parent or guardian present.
 In order to utilize the free weight room, youth in this age group must complete a Free- Weight Room orientation.

 Our Child Watch program is included in your membership for HRYMCA members who have Household Memberships.
 It includes four supervised age-appropriate rooms for children 6 weeks to 9 years of age.
 Our staff entertain and engage your children with fun, hands-on activities in a safe, nurturing environment while you workout or unwind.
 Each parent receives five 90-minute visits per week; no consecutive time blocks (two hours in between each visit); a maximum of one time block per day/per adult.
 Parents/guardians must remain at the Hampshire Regional YMCA facility while children are being cared for.

-The Hampshire Regional YMCA is proud to provide a space for members in grades 4-12 to come and relax, have fun, and enjoy each other’s company.
+The Hampshire Regional YMCA is proud to provide a space for youth members 9 and older to come and relax, have fun, and enjoy each other’s company.
 The Youth Center is always staffed with two YMCA Youth Center staff and is open 7 days a week during the school year.
 Please visit the Youth Center for hours of operation.

 Each calendar year has several program sessions.
 Members have a 2-week priority registration period, which begins 3-4 weeks before the start of the session.
 Non-member registration opens 2 weeks before a session begins.
 Session dates are available at our front desk.
 Members pay a reduced rate for programs.

 Services for Fees or Trade